particle-iot/docs/src/content/tutorials/diagnostics/fleet-health.md

   Particle.
 Fleet Health also collects data on which versions of Device OS are running on your devices.

-The Firmware Version Distribution metric measues _Which version of firmware are my devices running?
+The Firmware Version Distribution metric measures _Which version of firmware are my devices running?
 How is this changing over time?_

 <img src="/assets/images/fleet-health/fw-distribution.png"